kickstand-ui/documentation/docs/components/button.md

 If a button is loading, it is also disabled.
 :::

+You also have the same controls available that you have with the [loading overlay](./loading.md#loading-overlay) component using the following props: `loading-theme`, `loading-message`, `show-loading-message`, and `loading-icon`.

 ## HREF

 If the `href` property is populated, it will change the behavior of therefore change semantics of the markup.
 Buttons are for performing actions and anchors are for linking to content.